Visiting Taroko Gorge for the first time and not sure how to plan the perfect Taroko tour? This post has you covered!

 Altitude: 60m | Length of trail: 4.4km | Time: 3-4 hrs | Difficulty: Fairly Easy | MAP

-The Shakadang trail, also known as the “Mysterious Valley trail” is an easy hike and one not to miss whilst visiting Taroko Gorge.
-The trail takes you past the river valley which is renowned for its deep azure rock pools, beautiful natural scenery, and diverse plant and animal life.
+The Shakadang trail, also known as the “Mysterious Valley trail,” is an easy hike and one not to miss while visiting Taroko National Park.
+The course takes you past the river valley, renowned for its deep azure rock pools, beautiful natural scenery, and diverse plant and animal life.

-Do note though that this trail runs near a restricted area home to the local Truku people – please pass by respectfully.
-From time to time you might also see some of the locals selling snacks and handmade souvenirs along the trail.
+Note this trail runs near a restricted area home to the local Truku people – please pass by respectfully.
+You might also see some of the locals selling snacks and handmade souvenirs along the trail from time to time.

-If you happen to drop by during May, you can also witness the beautiful Tung blossoms in bloom.
+If you happen to visit Taroko in May, this is a great place to see the beautiful Tung blossoms in bloom.